Almost Mathieu operator: Spectral type

 This lower bound was proved independently by Joseph Avron, Simon and Michael Herman, after an earlier almost rigorous argument of Serge Aubry and Gilles André.
 In fact, when $E$ belongs to the spectrum, the inequality becomes an equality (the Aubry–André formula), proved by Jean Bourgain and Svetlana Jitomirskaya.

-The structure of the spectrum
+Structure of the spectrum

 Another striking characteristic of the almost Mathieu operator is that its spectrum is a Cantor set for all irrational $\alpha$ and $\lambda > 0$.
-This was shown by Avila and Jitomirskaya solving the by-then famous "ten martini problem" (also one of Simon's problems) after several earlier results (including generically and almost surely with respect to the parameters).
+This was shown by Avila and Jitomirskaya solving the by-then famous 'Ten Martini Problem' (also one of Simon's problems) after several earlier results (including generically and almost surely with respect to the parameters).